bencaruso/studbud/README.md

 # StudBud - Web Prototype
 Made by Ben Caruso (bcar9303)

-In this README file, I go over the process design iteration process which depicts the transition from the mockup (made in XD) to the final prototype.
+In this README file, I go over the design iteration process for StudBud which depicts the transition from the mockup (made in XD) to the final prototype.
 I also use this file tor reflect on the entire project and what skills and resources I have taken away from it.

 ## Landing Page Development Documentation
 ![Landing page development documentation](https://user-images.githubusercontent.com/102772660/171577372-82235e76-dd80-4a25-949a-35c4d9f123c6.svg)